PersonaNormale/aptos-movekit/sources/access_control/ARCHITECTURE.md

 - `require_role<T>()` for permission checks
 - `has_role<T>()` for conditional logic
 - View functions for role queries
-- Event listening for audit systems:w
+- Event listening for audit systems